ALLAN LEVINE is an award-winning internationally selling author and historian based in Winnipeg, Canada.

 In 1994, in a review of Scrum Wars: The Prime Ministers and the Media, historian Ken Coates declared that “Allan Levine is quickly emerging as one of the country’s best popular historians.”
 With each new book he has written since then, Allan has worked at maintaining that high quality and building upon it.

-As a freelance writer since the early 1980s, he has contributed more than 500 comment pieces and reviews.
-His work has appeared in such publications as the Globe and Mail, Maclean’s, Toronto Star and Saturday Night.
-He writes frequently for the National Post (Toronto) and since 2010 he has been writing a column in the Winnipeg Free Press — a newspaper that he first began writing for in 1982 — in which he explains the history behind current events.
+As a freelance writer since the early 1980s, he has contributed more than 750 comment pieces and reviews.
+His work has appeared in such publications as the Globe and Mail, National Post, Maclean’s, Toronto Star and Saturday Night.
+Since 2010 he has been writing a column in the Winnipeg Free Press — a newspaper that he first began writing for in 1982 — in which he explains the history behind current events.

 He has been interviewed in these same newspapers and appeared many times on radio and television in both Canada and the United States.
 He has also spoken and lectured in North America and Europe on many occasions.